amervitz/commandline/README.md

 The command line arguments are processed from left to right.

 * When the next argument to process begins with `--` it is assumed to be a parameter name in the method, with the following argument being the value to assign to the parameter.
-* When the next argument to process does not begin with `--` it is assumed to be a value to assign to the next parameter in the method.
+* When the next argument to process does not begin with `--` it is assumed to be a value to assign to the next unassigned parameter in the method.

 For example, given an `Add` method that adds two numbers with this signature: